minetest-mods/areas/README.md

 using a command like /list\_areas.
 It is not used for any other purpose.
 For example: /set\_owner SomePlayer Diamond city

-Now that you own a area you may want to add sub-owners to it.
+Now that you own an area you may want to add sub-owners to it.
 You can do this with the /add\_owner command.
-Anyone with a area can use the add\_owner command on their areas.
+Anyone with an area can use the add\_owner command on their areas.
 Before using the add\_owner command you have to select the corners of the sub-area as you did for set\_owner.
-If your markers are still around your origional area and you want to grant access to your entire area you will not have to re-set them.
+If your markers are still around your original area and you want to grant access to your entire area you will not have to re-set them.
 You can also use select\_area to place the markers at the corners of an existing area.
 The add\_owner command expects three arguments: